 Challenge #4.
 Team communication issues

 When working remotely, communication among team members is key.
-But with so many channels for communication available, it can be difficult to choose between email, instant messaging, or video.
+But with so many channels for communication available, it can be difficult to choose for the right remote work tool and to make a decision between email, instant messaging, or video.
 Over-communication, or scheduling too many meetings during the day, can prevent you from spending time on projects.
 To address these obstacles, businesses should establish clear protocols for which channels to use in different situations.

 Remote workers should be on the same page in terms of when to use each platform.
 Team communication could include a messaging platform like Slack to talk about issues in real-time or Google Cloud platforms so everyone can collaborate on documents and presentations together.
 Video calls are a good strategy for brainstorming solutions or when a longer conversation is required to solve a workplace problem.
 Email can be utilized when a response is not necessary right away.